 As healthcare transitions away from fee-for-service towards pay-for-performance, reporting and data exchange requirements are also evolving to support this new model of reimbursement.
-A related set of interoperability challenges are emerging as patients are given increasing control of their healthcare data.
+A related set of interoperability challenges is emerging as patients are given increasing control of their healthcare data.
 Learn how one client has harnessed the power and flexibility of PilotFish to meet these challenges and position itself for the future.

-The client is a healthcare management organization and a leader in advancing the development and implementation of the Patient-Centered Medical Home (PCMH) as well as other advanced primary care initiatives.
+The client is a healthcare management organization and a leader in advancing the development and implementation of the Patient-Centered Medical Home (PCMH), as well as other advanced primary care initiatives.
 It is one of the largest physician groups in Michigan, with more than 1,000 physician members in primary care and specialty fields.
 The organization is an acclaimed trailblazer in providing services that allow physicians and other providers to develop and sustain high performing independent practices.
-The organization offers a broad array of infrastructure, technology, and clinical services to independent physician practices, mid-level providers, behavioral health professionals and chiropractors who are transitioning to fully integrated, population-based, patient-centric practices to meet health reform mandates.
+The organization offers a broad array of infrastructure, technology and clinical services to independent physician practices, mid-level providers, behavioral health professionals and chiropractors who are transitioning to fully integrated, population-based, patient-centric practices to meet health reform mandates.

 The client supports members in participation in the MACRA Quality Payment Program, which provides “value over volume” Medicare payments to clinicians.
-The Quality Payment Program rewards the delivery of high-quality patient care through two avenues: Advanced Alternative Payment Models (Advanced APMs) and the Merit-based Incentive Payment System (MIPS).
+The Quality Payment Program rewards the delivery of high-quality patient care through two avenues: Advanced Alternative Payment Models (Advanced APMs) and the Merit-Based Incentive Payment System (MIPS).

-MIPS consolidates components of three existing programs – the Physician Quality Reporting System (PQRS), the Physician Value-based Payment Modifier (VM) and the Medicare Electronic Health Record (EHR) Incentive Program for Eligible Professionals (EPs).
+MIPS consolidates components of three existing programs – the Physician Quality Reporting System (PQRS), the Physician Value-Based Payment Modifier (PVBM) and the Medicare Electronic Health Record (EHR) Incentive Program for Eligible Professionals (EPs).
 MIPS continues the focus on quality, cost and use of certified EHR technology (CEHRT) in a cohesive program to avoid redundancies.
 Additionally, MACRA gives bonus payments to clinicians participating in eligible alternative payment models.
 The client supplies its PCMH-certified practices the QI reports that CMS requires for providers applying for said payments.

 The client selected the PilotFish suite of integration engine solutions to meet its healthcare interoperability challenges and pressing timelines.
-For those leveraging CCDs or other complex XML formats and dealing with variable data formats, the PilotFish template-based approach to graphical data mapping offers dramatic improvements in productivity over solutions requiring scripting, coding, or drawing “spider webs” of interconnecting lines between fields.
+For those leveraging CCDs or other complex XML formats and dealing with variable data formats, the PilotFish template-based approach to graphical data mapping offers dramatic improvements in productivity over solutions requiring scripting, coding or drawing “spider webs” of interconnecting lines between fields.

 - Allscripts – IHE (XDS) profile based integration